xrd/docker-search/README.md

     Examples:

-    docker-search -filter=ruby1.9 quantal coreos # Search for images with ffpmeg or coreos with ruby 1.9 docker-search -filter=quantal ffmpeg  # Search for the string quantal in the Dockerfile docker-search -dockerfile ffmpeg # print out full dockerfiles docker-search -dockerfile -format=json ffmpeg # print out full dockerfiles as JSON
+    docker-search -filter=quantal ffmpeg  # Search for the string quantal in the Dockerfile docker-search -dockerfile ffmpeg # print out full dockerfiles docker-search -dockerfile -format=json ffmpeg # print out full dockerfiles as JSON